-Of the net proceeds from our Initial Public Offering and the sale of the Private Placement Warrants, only \$2,090,074, as of December 31, 2017, is available to us outside the Trust Account to fund our working capital requirements.
-If we are required to seek additional capital, we would need to borrow funds from our sponsors, management team, strategic investor or other third parties to operate or may be forced to liquidate.
-Other than working capital loans of up to \$1,000,000, none of our sponsors or strategic investor, members of our management team or any of their affiliates is under any obligation to advance funds to us in such circumstances.
+If the funds available to us outside the Trust Account are not sufficient to fund our working capital requirements, we may be required to borrow funds from our sponsors, management team, strategic investor or other third parties to operate or may be forced to liquidate.
+Other than working capital loans of \$1,000,000 which were received in January 2020, none of our sponsors or strategic investor, members of our management team or any of their affiliates is under any obligation to advance funds to us in such circumstances.
 Any such loans and advances would be repaid only from funds held outside the Trust Account or from funds released to us upon completion of our Business Combination.
 We do not expect to seek loans from parties other than our sponsors or strategic investor or an affiliate of our sponsors or strategic investor as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our Trust Account.
 If we are unable to obtain these loans, we may be unable to complete our Business Combination.
 If we are unable to complete our Business Combination because we do not have sufficient funds available to us, we will be forced to cease operations and liquidate the Trust Account.
-Consequently, our public stockholders may only receive approximately \$10.00 per share on our redemption of our public shares, and our warrants will expire worthless.
-In certain circumstances, our public stockholders may receive less than \$10.00 per share on the redemption of their shares.
-See "- If third parties bring claims against us, the proceeds held in the Trust Account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.00 per share" and other risk factors below.
+Consequently, our public stockholders may only receive approximately \$10.35 per share (as of December 31, 2019) on our redemption of our public shares, and our warrants will expire worthless.
+In certain circumstances, our public stockholders may receive less than \$10.35 per share (as of December 31, 2019) on the redemption of their shares.
+See "- If third parties bring claims against us, the proceeds held in the Trust Account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.35 per share" and other risk factors below.